*Click on title to access or email firstname.lastname@example.org for further information*

 Google Scholar: http://scholar.google.ca/citations?user=WxwDnjUAAAAJ&hl=en

-Lowan-Trudeau, G. (in progress).
+Lowan-Trudeau, G. (in press).
 Protest as pedagogy: Teaching, Learning, and Indigenous Environmental Movements.
 New York: Peter Lang

 JOURNAL ISSUES EDITED